-- Do not attempt to recharge the battery. - Do not expose the battery to temperatures higher than 60°C (140°F). - Do not expose the battery to extremely low air pressure as it might lead to explosion or leakage of flammable liquid or gas. - Do not disassemble, crush, puncture, short external contacts, or dispose of in fire or water. - Replace only with the spare designated for this product.
+- Do not attempt to recharge the battery. - Do not expose the battery to temperatures higher than 60°C (140°F). - Do not disassemble, crush, puncture, short external contacts, or dispose of in fire or water. - · Replace only with the spare designated for this product.